Neural oscillation: Network properties

 Apart from intrinsic properties of neurons, biological neural network properties are also an important source of oscillatory activity.
 Neurons communicate with one another via synapses and affect the timing of spike trains in the post-synaptic neurons.
 Depending on the properties of the connection, such as the coupling strength, time delay and whether coupling is excitatory or inhibitory, the spike trains of the interacting neurons may become synchronized.
 Neurons are locally connected, forming small clusters that are called neural ensembles.
 Certain network structures promote oscillatory activity at specific frequencies.
 For example, neuronal activity generated by two populations of interconnected inhibitory and excitatory cells can show spontaneous oscillations that are described by the Wilson-Cowan model.

 If a group of neurons engages in synchronized oscillatory activity, the neural ensemble can be mathematically represented as a single oscillator.
 Different neural ensembles are coupled through long-range connections and form a network of weakly coupled oscillators at the next spatial scale.
 Weakly coupled oscillators can generate a range of dynamics including oscillatory activity.
 Long-range connections between different brain structures, such as the thalamus and the cortex (see thalamocortical oscillation), involve time-delays due to the finite conduction velocity of axons.
 Because most connections are reciprocal, they form feed-back loops that support oscillatory activity.
-Oscillations recorded from multiple cortical areas can become synchronized to form large scale brain networks, whose dynamics and functional connectivity can be studied by means of spectral analysis and Granger causality measures.
+Oscillations recorded from multiple cortical areas can become synchronized to form large-scale brain networks, whose dynamics and functional connectivity can be studied by means of spectral analysis and Granger causality measures.
 Coherent activity of large-scale brain activity may form dynamic links between brain areas required for the integration of distributed information.

+Microglia – the major immune cells of the brain – have been shown to play an important role in shaping network connectivity, and thus, influencing neuronal network oscillations both ex vivo and in vivo.